-It seems like I took a year to integrate my deep emotions from this place forgotten by time.
+I chose last year to spend two weeks of May, including my birthday, exactly in the middle of my country, visiting a village in Transylvania.
+It seems like I needed a year to integrate my deep emotions and write more about this place forgotten by time.

-You can see many photos and read the first part of the story here.
+You can see many photos and enjoy the first part of the story here.

 I was treated like a queen, here’s my little breakfast:

-Fresh homemade bread, fried and served with butter, homemade strawberry jam, cheese and milk buffalo from the buffalo that I greet every evening when grazing and coffee with natural cream – all made at home.
+Fresh homemade bread, fried and served with butter, homemade strawberry jam, cheese and milk buffalo from the buffalo that I greeted every evening when they grazing; and coffee with natural cream.

-With silver cutlery on a log in the yard, listening to the trill of birds… 🙂
+All made at home served with silver cutlery on a log in the yard and listening to the trill of birds.

-With my soul still impregnated in the emotion of those memorable days, I present today some of my experiences through my visit to one of the important places in the area, the fortified church in the village of Biertan.
+With my soul still impregnated in the emotion of those memorable days, I am presenting to you today some of my experiences through my visit to one of the important places in the area, the fortified church in the village of Biertan.

-I watched few times the village through the window of the car, and it seemed to me to have been broken from our time, reminded me of my childhood.
+I was watching through the window of the car and the village seemed to me to have been broken from our time, so different reminding somehow of my childhood.

-I grew up in the city, but I often went to the countryside.
+I grew up in the city but I often went to the countryside as a child.
 I remembered the simple life in the village and those times in which people were so pleased and happy.

-Biertan I learned to pronounce from the locals, with a fallen emphasis on one side, and now speak with the pride of the one who was there and explored it.
+I have learned to pronounce Biertan from the locals, with a fallen emphasis on one side and now speak with the pride of the one who was there and explored it.

 Biertan village is one of the first Saxon settlements in Transylvania, with a documentary attestation dating back to 1243.